Preparing your Python code for Perlmutter's GPUs¶

 At present CuPy is predominately supported on NVIDIA GPUs, although AMD ROCm support is also in development.

-JAX, developed by Google, is also a NumPy/SciPy-like library, although it cannot be used as a drop-in replacement due to syntax differences.
-The JAX framework includes many implemented versions of NumPy and SciPy functions, a JIT compiler, and some other deep learning specific functionality.
+JAX is also a library NumPy/SciPy-like library, but it cannot be used as a direct replacement due to differences in syntax.
+The JAX framework includes implementations of most NumPy and SciPy operations, a JIT compiler, and some deep learning-specific functionalities.

-JAX has its own JIT compiler.
-While this native JIT functionality is nice, the syntax required for the JIT compiler can be somewhat alien to NumPy users.
-For example, traditional NumPy index slicing is not supported.
-These small changes can make it difficult to translate existing code into code suitable for JAX's JIT compiler.
+While the native JIT compiler is useful, the syntax required by the JIT compiler may feel somewhat alien to NumPy users.
+For instance, JAX prohibits in-place updates, a constraint that can complicate the process of translating existing code into code suitable for JAX's JIT compiler.

 PyTorch and TensorFlow aren't just for deep learning!
 They both have implemented many of the most common NumPy functionality (and even some SciPy functionality) in their tensor arrays.
 PyTorch and TensorFlow have been supported by more development effort than smaller Python frameworks like JAX, and as a result, they are very well-optimized.
 They also have very large user communities, making it easier to find answers to problems.